robertdebock/ansible-role-buildtools/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-buildtools.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-buildtools)

-Install buildtools for your system, useful so other roles can depend on this role.
+The purpose of this role is to install buildtools on your system.

 Example Playbook
 ----------------